chi-feng/python-osx-getting-started/README.md

 ## Notebooks vs. scripts

 Notebooks, when done well, are great for achieving what Donald Knuth called [Literate Programming](Literate programming).
+This is usually achieved by interleaving code cells with markdown cells, which support LaTeX markup.
 However, notebooks have several pitfalls:
 1. Out-of-order execution can lead to inconsistent results.
-2. Writing code inside of cells makes it difficult to use proper software abstractions such as functions, classes, or modules (entire classes and functions must be contained within a single cell).
+2. Writing code inside of cells makes it difficult to use proper software abstractions such as functions, classes, or modules.
+This is because entire classes and functions must be contained within a single cell, which exacerbates out-of-order execution issue when updating functions or classes.
+Furthermore, changes to code in an imported module require resetting the kernel to take effect.
-3. Notebooks do not play well with version control unless you use workarounds.
+3. Notebooks do not play well with version control unless you use certain workarounds like converting notebooks into python scripts before committing changes.
 5. Some forms of multiprocessing are not supported inside of a notebook.
-6. Changes to code in an imported module require resetting the kernel to take effect.

 With VS Code, the lines between scripts and notebooks are blurred.
-You can evaluate any part of a python script in an interactive REPL and seamlessly convert between scripts and notebook, similar to `%%` blocks in MATLAB.
+You can evaluate any part of a python script in an interactive REPL and seamlessly convert between scripts and notebook, similar to how `%%` blocks work in MATLAB.